JuergenGutsch/blog/_source/_posts/2018-09-27-customizing-aspnetcore-03-dependency-injection.md

 ---
 layout: post
-title: "Customizing ASP.NET Core Part 03: Dependency Injection"
+title: "Customizing ASP.​NET Core Part 03: Dependency Injection"
 teaser: "In the third part we'll take a look into the ASP.NET Core dependency injection and how to customize it to use a different dependency injection container if needed."
 author: "Jürgen Gutsch"
 comments: true